Xeverous/the_website/website/pages/cpp/tutorials/beginner/xx_operator_overloading/07_stream.rst

 Standard argument passing recommendations apply:

-- In both operators stream is taken by non-const reference because any work on the stream changes it's state.
+- In both operators stream is taken by non-const reference because any work on the stream changes its state.
 - Stream insertion only reads the data so should it should take the object (here: fraction) by value or const reference (here: value because fraction class is cheap to copy).
 - Stream extraction stores the result in the object so the object must be passed by non-const reference.